ebmdatalab/registry_scrapers_parsers/README.md

 EUCTR Results Pages - Built and Tested: https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/EUCTR%20(EU)/Results%20Section%20Scrape

-EUCTR Sponsor Country - Built and Test (Note: Have to run as script, not in notebook) https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/EUCTR%20(EU)/Sponsor%20Country%20Scrape
+EUCTR Sponsor Country - Built and Test (Note: Have to run as script, not in notebook.
+This code is admittedly a bit of a mess but it works) https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/EUCTR%20(EU)/Sponsor%20Country%20Scrape

 ANZCTR - Built and Tested:
 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ANZCTR%20(AusNZ)
 Note: This gets XML from the website and parses it.
-This is a more flexible approach as you can export discrete searches, via URL, as needed.
+This is a more flexible approach as you can export discrete searches, via URL, as needed and the XML is very complete.
 ANZCTR also has an easy crawling interface here if you are interested in that approach: http://www.anzctr.org.au/crawl.aspx

 CRIS - Built and Tested:
 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/CRiS%20(S.%20Korea)

-Rebec - Built Tested:
+Rebec - Built Tested (However to be improved): https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ReBec%20(Brazil)
-https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/ReBec%20(Brazil)

 REPEC - Built and Partially Tested: